When it comes to sliders for WordPress, there are two premium plugins that stand tall above the rest: Revolution Slider and Smart Slider 3.

-While the basic layers might seem like enough for a slider, I found the advanced options in Smart Slider 3, in particular the area layer, indispensable, as you’ll see later in this review.
+While the basic layers might seem like enough for a slider, I found the advanced options in Smart Slider 3, in particular the row layer, indispensable, as you’ll see later in this review.

 Animations are a lot of fun to play around with when you’re creating sliders, and Slider Revolution and Smart Slider 3 deliver.
 Both plugins come with a stack of animation options that go beyond the standard fade, left, right options.
 Whether you want to add a subtle micro animation or a bolder flip, shake or bounce, it’s easy to implement with both plugins.

 Want to auto-populate your sliders with photos from Flickr, videos from YouTube or show off your latest tweets?
 Both plugins allow you to use dynamic content, including WordPress pages and posts and WooCommerce.
 Smart Slider 3 provides lots more dynamic sources – dribbble, Pinterest and NextGenGallery to name a few.

 With the object library, you can add background images, transparents PNG objects, SVGs and font icons to your slides.
 Want to add a picture of a piece of toast to a slide?
 Easy – just search for it in the object library and add an image layer to your slide.

 Slider Revolution also offers some great add-ons, including whiteboard and typewriter effects, slide backups, WordPress gallery, related posts and social sharing, coming soon, particle effects, polyfold effects, adjacent posts, filmstrip, 404, post featured slider, login page, slicey, before and after, weather, panorama, reveal and duotone.